sancovp/the_sanctuary_system/about_sanctuary/infinite_story_i_cant_get_out_of_my_head.md

 1. An Explanation of the Story Itself
 The story is designed to explain itself, functioning as both a narrative and a guide:

-It breaks the fourth wall, explicitly inviting the audience to step into Oliver’s journey.
+It transcends the fourth wall, explicitly inviting the audience to step into Oliver’s journey and make OEVESE real.
 It teaches the audience how to use tools like GNOSYS, Inner Fire, and the Primordial Lovers Engine in their own lives.
 It mirrors the audience’s real-world challenges, showing how the Victory-Promise Path is available to them.